 Here are some ways you could use miso paste:

-- Mix half a teaspoon of miso with half a teaspoon of butter to melt over a piece of grilled steak or fish.
+- Mix half a teaspoon of miso with some butter to melt over a piece of grilled steak or fish.

-- Stir a litte miso paste into salad dressings.
+- Stir a little miso paste into salad dressings.

 - Add it your chicken soup or bone broth at the end of cooking.